Rust Removal with Fiber Lasers

 Not only does rust look displeasing to the eye, ruining the value of the object that it has damaged, but it can also be harmful to safety too.
 Rust causes materials to become weaker, and over time can completely eat away at a material.
-If you are considering something like the brake calliper of a car, then you simply can’t afford for rust to pose a risk to human life.
+If you are considering something like the brake caliper of a car, then you simply can’t afford for rust to pose a risk to human life.

 The rust will quickly absorb the energy beam, and as the heat begins to rise, the rust will irradiate, melt, and eventually vaporise.
 Fiber lasers are the most effective types of laser on the market, and this process will allow you to only vaporise the rust from the material being worked with, without causing any damage to the actual material below.

-Fiber lasers have quickly become the most accepted form of medium when it comes to the laser cleaning of rust.
+Fiber-based lasers have quickly become the most accepted form of medium when it comes to the laser cleaning of rust.

-Image credits: cortixxx and Skitterphoto
+Image credits: cortixxx